Gary Winnick: Personal life

-Winnick was married to Karen B. Winnick, chairman of the Los Angeles Zoo Commission and author of children's books.
+Winnick was married to Karen B. Winnick, president of the Los Angeles Zoo Commission and author of children's books.
 The couple had three children and eight grandchildren.

-In 2000, Winnick and his wife purchased and restored "Casa Encantada", the former Conrad Hilton estate — a 40,000-square-foot, 1930s-era trophy property in the Bel Air neighborhood of Los Angeles.
+In 2000, Winnick and his wife purchased and restored "Casa Encantada", a 40,000 square foot, 1930s-era trophy property in the Bel Air neighborhood of Los Angeles, formerly owned by Conrad Hilton.

 Winnick died at his home in Bel Air, Los Angeles, on November 4, 2023, at the age of 76.

 Philanthropy and awards

-The Winnick Family Foundation is a charitable foundation started by Karen B. Winnick and Gary Winnick in 1983.
+In 1983, Winnick and his wife, Karen, founded The Winnick Family Foundation.

 In May 2000, Gary Winnick received the Simon Wiesenthal Center's Humanitarian Laureate Award.

-Winnick received an honorary doctorate from his alma mater, the C.W.
-Post Campus of Long Island University.
+In June 2016, Winnick received an honorary doctorate from Long Island University, from which he had graduated in 1969.